-Note: cast changed since this review
+Note: Cast has changed since this review

-Charles Spencer for The Daily Telegraph
+Charles Spencer for Daily Telegraph

 Paul Taylor for The Independent

 "I’m not sure its crude yet clever package is roll-in-the-aisles funny but it’s deliciously entertaining and there is certainly nothing like it in the West End."

 "Its satire is insistently US college-campus adolescent.
 I tired of it after ten minutes...This is a cowardly, coarse, cynical show, worth avoiding.
 Quentin Letts for The Daily Mail